 Pt.
 1 // Water.

 I believe that fibers and our attachment to materials are like vessels— they hold invaluable pieces of information, like an inscribed memory… or perhaps more like DNA.
 My work is an obsession with those memories, whether it be embodied, lived, or dreamt.
-I am frequently cross-examining my understanding of Self through personal and familial concerns, often with a burning and enraged desire to fully interrogate the ancestral histories and traditions that were intentionally stolen (if not entirely erased) and kept secret from me.
+I am frequently cross-examining my understanding of Self through personal and familial concerns, often with a burning and enraged desire to fully interrogate the ancestral histories and traditions that were both stolen and kept secret from me.

 My most recent tide has brought me closer to the shores of West Africa, home as my father knows it, to Nigeria.
-Studying his country, the artwork, garments, rituals, and performances, I have found home in the Igbo people’s use of dualism, the Ejagham’s secret leopard society, the body patterns of uli, nsibidi chalk drawings, the blue-pigmented textiles of the Yoruba and their orishas which remind us of Nature’s ordered chaos and our intertwined connection to it.
-The Fulani people's style and use of embellishment.
-This is the Afrosurreal.
-Suddenly an entirely fantastical and marvelous world awaits before me.
+Studying his country, the artwork, garments, rituals, and performances, I have found home in the Igbo people’s use of dualism, the Leopard Man’s spiral, the body patterns of uli, love letters as chalk drawings, the blue-pigmented textiles of the Yoruba and their orishas which remind us of Nature’s ordered chaos and our intertwined connection to it.
+This is the Marvelous.
+Suddenly an entirely fantastical world awaits before me.
 I feel like a child lost in rhythmic dance and these sandy waters are ones my curiosity can’t resist.

 Photograph by RJ Eldridge